Junius Ho: Political career

 In May 2017, pro-democracy lawyer Kevin Yam published an article urging solicitors not to vote for Junius Ho in the election for the governing council of the Law Society of Hong Kong.
 Ho sued for defamation but failed to be re-elected, securing only 572 of 8,148 votes, coming last.
-In the 2019 District Council elections, Ho with 2,626 votes lost his seat to his rival Lo Chun-yu who had 1,213 more votes.
+In the 2019 District Council elections, Ho lost his seat with 2,626 votes to his rival Lo Chun-yu who had 1,213 more votes.

 In December 2021, Hong Kong Free Press reported that Ho's voting power in the 2021 Hong Kong legislative election was approximately 7,215 times more than that of an ordinary citizen, as he was a member of the Election Committee and thus could vote for the 40 Legislative Council members elected by the Election Committee constituency; an individual voter in the Heung Yee Kuk functional constituency; a representative of Ho K.C. & Fong Solicitors & Notaries which was a corporate voter in the Commercial (First) functional constituency; as well as being a regular voter in his geographical constituency, New Territories North.

+In December 2021, he was re-elected as Legislative Councilor through Election Committee constituency with 1,263 votes.

-In November 2023, Chris Tang refuted Ho's claims that the Security Bureau was making too nice of a prison.
+In November 2023, Secretary for Security Chris Tang refuted Ho's claims that the Security Bureau was making too nice of a prison.
 Later, an SCMP editorial re-affirmed Tang's comments and said that the prison's upgrades were necessary.

+In December 2025, he was re-elected as Legislative Councilor through Election Committee constituency again with 1,241 votes.

 Victim of Tuen Mun knife attack

-On 6 November 2019, in preparation for the 2019 Hong Kong local elections, Junius Ho ran a campaign event in Tuen Mun.
+On 6 November 2019, in preparation for the 2019 Hong Kong District Council elections, Junius Ho ran a campaign event in Tuen Mun.
 He was approached by a man posing as a supporter, who attacked him with a 33-centimetre-long knife that left him bleeding in the chest.
 The attacker was shortly subdued.
 Ho was briefly hospitalized.